sundios/Chile-coronavirus/readme.md

 ## PipeLine

-To scrape the minsal and the worldometers data I built a pipline using airflow that consists in 5 tasks that run 3 different scripts. each of the script pushes data to a Google spreadsheet.
-I wanted to use google spreadhseet since the data is not that heavy and its easy to connect google sheets with data studio.
+To scrape the minsal and the worldometers data I built a pipline using airflow that consists in 5 tasks that run 3 different scripts.
+Each of the script pushes data to a Google spreadsheet.
+I wanted to use google spreadhseet since the data is not that heavy and its easy to connect google sheets. with data studio.

+The pipline is set to run every day at 11:05AM CLT.
+Since airflow uses Directed acyclic graphs I cant re run a task, so I created a while loop as the first task that keeps runing until the condition is true.

 The task are: